exasol/python-exasol/README.md

 1. Make sure you have unixODBC installed.
 You can download it [here](http://www.unixodbc.org/download.html)

 2. Install EXASolution ODBC and configure it on your system.
 We recommand you to create a DSN pointing to your database instance.
 EXASolution ODBC can be downloaded [here](https://www.exasol.com/portal/display/DOWNLOAD/6.0). instance.
-Read the [README](https://www.exasol.com/portal/display/DOWNLOAD/6.0) of the EXASolution ODBC driver package for details.
+Read the README.txt of the EXASolution ODBC driver package for details.

 3. Install a recent version of the PyODBC package.
 ```